sjlevalley/terraform-kubernetes-project/002 - steps - kubernetes-setup-with-kubeadm/Step 03 - Initializing the Control Plane Node.md

 ### Issue 3: API Server Not Starting
 **Error:** `container.Runtime.Name must be set: invalid argument`

 **Solution:** This indicates containerd configuration is missing the runtime type.
-Follow Step 3 above to create a complete containerd configuration.
+Follow Step 02 (Install Container Runtime) to create a complete containerd configuration.

 ### Issue 4: Containerd Service Fails to Start
 **Error:** `Job for containerd.service failed because the control process exited with error code`

 **Solution:** Check the containerd configuration syntax and ensure proper indentation in the TOML file.

-## Step 5: Configure kubectl for Regular User
+## Step 4: Configure kubectl for Regular User
 After successful initialization, configure kubectl to use the cluster.

 ```bash